gouchangjiang/oneflow-documentation/en/docs/basics_topics/essentials_of_oneflow.md

 * Whether the Registers produced by itself have free blocks to write.

 For a Register, if we allocate multiple free blocks for it, two adjacent Actors can work simultaneously.
 In this way, the overlapping of adjacent actors implements pipelining.
-In an ideal case, the `initiation interval` of the entire static execution graph is the execution time of the bottleneck actor's each action, the execution time of all the other actors will be hidden through the pipelining.
+In an ideal case, the `initiation interval` of the entire static execution graph is the execution time of the bottleneck actor's each action, the execution time of all other actors will be hidden by the pipelining.

 Let's take an example to explain how the pipelining of the Actor system works.
 Figure 2 is an execution sequence diagram of a computation graph composed of 3 Actors (a, b, c).
 The green Regst square represents the Register block being occupied, and the white Regst square represents the free block of the same Register.